ntiwari1Capg/myFirstRepo/README.md

 # myFirstRepo
 New to GIT.
 Here to Learn.
-This is my first Repository.
+Hi, This is my first Repository.